Glove1911/Template-Engine---Employee-Summary/README.md

 ## Usage
-Run the following command at the root of your project and answer the prompted questions:
+Run the following command and answer the prompted questions about your engineering team.:
 ```
 node app.js
 ```